The Santa Clause (franchise): The Santa Clause (1994)

 Divorced dad Scott Calvin (Tim Allen) has custody of his son Charlie (Eric Lloyd) on Christmas Eve.
 After he accidentally causes Santa to fall from his roof, they are magically transported to the North Pole, where an elf explains that Scott must take Santa's place before the next Christmas arrives.
 Scott thinks he is dreaming, but over the next several months he gains weight and grows an inexplicably white beard.
 Realizing that it was not a dream, Scott embraces the new, permanent role he has as Santa Claus.

-The Santa Clause 2: The Mrs. Clause (2002)
+The Santa Clause 2 (2002)

 Scott Calvin (Tim Allen) has been in the role of Santa for the past eight years, and his loyal elves consider him the best one ever.
 But the world of the "Merry Old Soul" turns upside down when he is dealt a double whammy of news: Not only has his son, Charlie (Eric Lloyd), landed on this year's naughty list, but Scott discovers that he must marry by Christmas Eve, or he will stop being Santa Claus forever.